brandonbondig/personal-blog/src/pages/about.md

 title: "About"
 ---

-Hello!
-I'm Brandon Bondig, a 22-year-old second-year software university student at Aalborg University in Denmark.
-I have a deep love for software development, and I excel in web development.
-Additionally, I have a strong interest in embedded systems, where I enjoy exploring the interaction between software and hardware.
+Hey, I'm Brandon Bondig, a 22-year-old second-year software student at Aalborg University in Denmark.
+I have a passion for software development, especially web development, where I enjoy creating functional applications.
+I'm also really interested in embedded systems, and I love exploring how software and hardware can work together.

 When I'm not coding or studying, I love to learn new technologies and work on personal projects that challenge and expand my skill set.
 My goal is to continue growing as a developer and contribute to exciting and innovative projects in the tech industry.